 Preventative maintenance is a huge part of the 2024 STIP plan and is defined as a planned strategy of cost-effective treatments to an existing roadway system and its appurtenances that preserves the system, retards future deterioration, and maintains or improves the functional condition of the system (without significantly increasing the structural capacity).
-Preventative maintenance keeps good roads in good shape and, as the table below indicates, keeps costs form maintenance down.
+Preventative maintenance keeps good roads in good shape and, as the table below indicates, keeps maintenance costs down.

 Water is the most destructive element to our pavements, and most of the treatments and techniques utilized are designed to address this issue.
-Cracks in pavements allow moisture to penetrate the surface which causes pavement material failure.
-Failure to seal cracks results in further cracking, potholes and eventually a major pavement breakdown, leading to unnecessary expensive repairs.
-Below, are some of the treatments and techniques that Public Works uses to treat our roads.
+Cracks in pavements allow moisture to penetrate the surface, which causes pavement material failure.
+Failure to seal cracks results in further cracking, potholes, and eventually a major pavement breakdown, leading to unnecessary expensive repairs.
+Below are some of the treatments and techniques that Public Works uses to treat our roads.
 For information on pothole repair, visit our Pothole Patching Page.

 Pavement Treatments & Techniques